 Throughout humanity, our ancestors attempted to rationalize experience with various theories.
 The concepts balanced between the areas of science, religion, and philosophy.

-Plato’s allegory of the cave explored the concept that reality is the shadow of a more perfect reality.
-The Buddhist Dhamma portrays a concept of reality which is a dream-like experiential projection of a cosmic force know as karma.
+Plato’s allegory of the cave explored the concept that reality is the shadow of a perfect reality.
+The Buddhist Dhamma portrays a concept of reality which is a dream-like experiential projection of a cosmic force known as karma.
 The Hindu Brahma is a concept of a more perfect and unchanging reality beyond the experiential reality of existence.
-The Zohar of Kabbalah states that everything in the physical world is illusionary, including time.
+The Zohar of Kabbalah states that everything in the physical world is illusory, including time.
 These are but a few of the many ancestral concepts of our experiential reality.

-The common bond of these concepts is the idea that reality is a synthesis of some greater reality.
+The common bond of these concepts are the idea that reality is a synthesis of some greater reality.
 The similarity of these older theories to simulation theory is striking.
 Our ancestors arrived at the same conclusion as the most forward-thinking minds of the current time.